Decode GA4

 Metadata-driven incremental logic is deployed to lower processing costs, and schema changes are automatically incorporated, so a full data refresh is never required in order to reflect a new schema in the output data table.

-It is designed to process each inbound date partition precisely once, unless upstream data changes are detected - which is observed unpredictably in the BigQuery GA4 export.
+It is designed to process each inbound date partition precisely once, unless upstream data changes are detected - which are often observed unpredictably in the BigQuery GA4 export.

-This supports subsequent BigQuery transformations using any method or tool such as Dataform, DBT or SQLMesh.
-It also supports deployment and execution of any subsequent data transformation natively in BigQuery.
+This supports subsequent transformations using any method or tool such as DBT, Dataform or SQLMesh.
+It also supports deployment and execution of simple additional data transformation natively in BigQuery.

 Transformed event data (or the outputs of subsequent transformations) can also be exported to AWS S3 or Azure Blob Storage, empowering simple, robust cross-cloud workflows.